matham/ceed/doc/source/guide/shape.rst

 ------------

-Although Ceed does not offer a plugin for shapes, it's simple to create shapes with a script, dump it to disk as a yaml file, and import it into Ceed from the GUI.
+Although Ceed does not offer a plugin for shapes, it's simple to create shapes and shape groups with a script, dump it to disk as a yaml file, and import it into Ceed from the GUI.
 See :py:mod:`~ceed.shape` for more details.

 Following is an example using :py:class:`~ceed.shape.CeedPaintCanvasBehavior` with the specific shape classes and their corresponding ``create_shape`` methods;